MohammadAnas5/Hardware_company_Sales-Insights/README.md

 # Sales-Insights-Data-Analysis

 ## Problem Statement:
+This case study is based on a computer hardware business which is facing challenges in dynamically changing market.
+Sales director decides to invest in data analysis project and he would like to build Tableau dashboard that can give him real time sales insights.
-•	Top 5 customers by customers and sales quantity
+-	Top 5 customers by customers and sales quantity
-•	2 Weakest region where sales are declining – Revenue  breakdown by cities – so we add extra discount at that places
+-	2 Weakest region where sales are declining – Revenue  breakdown by cities – so we add extra discount at that places
-•	Aggregate revenue in last 365 days - Revenue  breakdown by month and year
+-	Aggregate revenue in last 365 days - Revenue  breakdown by month and year
-•	Top 5 product by revenue number
+-	Top 5 product by revenue number

 ## Aims grid
 The Aim's Grid is a central tool for planning any venture and a must-have for project leaders.
 This tool helps you collect the most important information about your project on one simple page, laying the foundation for a successful implementation.